 How do I obtain a receipt for a payment I’ve made?

 At any time, you can print out a detailed receipt of payment directly from your profile.
-You would just need to log in and go to the "For Members" tab.
-A drop down list should appear with one of the options being "Invoice History" Just click on that and it will bring you into your entire history.
+You would just need to log in and go to the MEMBER DASHBOARD tab on the top right of your screen.
+There you will see an "Invoice History" tab.
+Just click on that and it will bring you into your entire history.
 The most recent invoice will be at the top.
 You can click view order to view it, and then "print invoice" to print if a hard copy is needed.
 Your invoice history for United States and Online e-Learning courses is also visible on your member dashboard under the "invoice" tab.
 If you need an invoice for an international event attended, please contact the IECA office at email@example.com.

 I’m having trouble printing my receipt.
 What should I do?

 If you have trouble printing a receipt, try using a different internet browser.
 A few older versions of certain internet providers have trouble communicating with their print functions.

 If you switch browsers and still have trouble, please contact firstname.lastname@example.org.
 Please note, in order to retrieve a receipt, administrators must access your login information and log into your member profile.
 If you need assistance or your invoice in a different format, please contact the IECA office.

 Yes.
 Regular AND corporate members can conveniently pay online via credit card.
 All members should automatically be billed out at the correct rate.
 If you believe you are not being billed the correct rate, please contact email@example.com.

 Can I pay for membership by check?

 Yes, the IECA still accepts membership payments by check.
 Please mail any checks with its coinciding invoice to: